DaviStories ... Once Upon A Time ...

 It has good polar pickup, good off-axis rejection but sounds pleasant enough off-axis that it can be blended and mixed without obvious colouration.

-Its size and convenience of mounting is a godsend too."
+It's size and convenience of mounting is a godsend too."

 Here are comments from a new client on his first experience with DaviSound and his, first-ever, "PedOak" TB-12.